matt-antone/iframe.matthewantone.com/README.md

 * CSS Grids for layouts and blocks
 * Configurable Sidebar Widgets
 * Cloudinary support
+* WCAG best practices
 * Page/Post level galleries
   * Images
   * Videos

+## What is Modular Scale?

+Instead of CSS units, Bugo Sites use modular scale.
+This allows all your font-size,margin & padding to scale based on the base font size of a given breakpoint.
+You set the base font size and ratio of the scale then specifiy a factor for the given CSS selctor.

+Let's say we've setup a breakpoint with a font-size of 18px and a ratio of 1.3.
+To set the body you'd likely give the body text a factor of 0 which equates to 18px.
+You might also set your H1 elements to a factor of 3, which equates to 39.546px.

+What's the advantage?
+Using modular scale makes sure that when you scale the elements on your website, you scale in a consistent manner.
+This in turn gives a visual "rythm" and allows the rendered page to scale based on 100vw or the width of the viewport.
+Web pages will look and feel like the same website no matter what the size of the viewport is.

 ## Modules